punit-0522/mcino-final-project/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## Our Pledge
-We pledge to make participation in our project a harassment-free experience.
+We pledge to make participation respectful and harassment-free.

 ## Our Standards
-Be respectful, inclusive, and professional.
+- Be respectful
+- Accept constructive criticism
+- Show empathy

 ## Enforcement Responsibilities
-Project maintainers are responsible for enforcing standards.
+Maintainers are responsible for enforcing rules.

 ## Scope
-This Code applies within all project spaces.
+Applies within project spaces and public interactions.

 ## Enforcement
-Instances of abusive behavior may be reported to maintainers.
+Violations will be reviewed and acted upon.

 ## Enforcement Guidelines
-Violations may result in warnings, temporary bans, or permanent bans.
+Warnings, temporary bans, or permanent bans.

 ## Attribution
-This Code of Conduct is adapted from open-source community standards.
+Inspired by Contributor Covenant.